 - Flammability testing

 These tests may be performed for initial validation and product performance assessment; however, ongoing product monitoring should also be considered and reassessed periodically.

 Medical manufacturers of surgical masks and general-use masks are required to follow ASTM F2100 (US submissions) and EN 14683 for CE marking (EU submissions).
 Nelson Labs provides viable organism filtration efficiency studies (bacterial and viral, BFE/VFE), latex particle filtration efficiency studies (PFE), assessment of synthetic blood penetration, differential pressure, flammability, microbial cleanliness and biocompatibility test services for medical face masks.

 Surgical masks, for the most part, are worn to prevent particles coming out of the mouth of the wearer from coming in contact with others.
 Respirators on the other hand are a tight fit and are used to protect the wearer from harmful particles coming in contact with them.
 To support manufacturers of medical masks or respirators seeking NIOSH certification, Nelson Labs provides pre-certification testing to support manufacturer label claims and marketing approval submissions in accordance with 42 CFR Part 84.
 Services include inhalation/exhalation, sodium chloride (NaCl) and dioctyl phthalate (DOP) filtration properties, and valve leak tests.

-For manufacturers of medical-grade natural latex and synthetic gloves, Nelson Labs offers evaluation of glove leakage studies, tensile tests (aged and unaged), residual powder studies (aged and unaged), puncture resistance tests and physical dimensions verification.
+For manufacturers of medical-grade natural latex and synthetic gloves, Nelson Labs offers evaluation of glove leakage studies, viral penetration, tensile tests (aged and unaged), residual powder studies (aged and unaged), puncture resistance tests and physical dimensions verification.
 Latex (ELISA) tests are offered through a qualified third-party lab.
 US FDA glove detention studies and project support are also available for glove manufacturers.